i-am-grub/MultiGP_Toolkit/README.md

 ## Requirements

-Version 4.0.0.beta.4 or later is required due to the introduction of the RotorHazard API.
+Version requires the development branch of RotorHazard due to the introduction of the RHAPI and some current quirks.

-You will need your MultiGP Chapter's API key.
+You will need your MultiGP Chapter's API key and your login credentials.

 ## Installation

 To install, clone or copy this repository's folder into RotorHazard's plugin directory ```/src/server/plugins```, and (re)start the server.

 The plugin should be visable under the Settings tab.

+## Documentation comming soon